Ramanikasireddy/seetreat_testing_task/readme.md

 # Simple Maths + GUI

-## set up
+## Set up

 - Tested using python 3.11
 - to install all requirements: `pip install -r requirements.txt` (advisable to use a new virtual environment)

+## Overview

+This code consists of a few options so please choose the one you are most comfortable with.
+The intent is to limit time it to a maximum of 2 hours, after that please just submit what you have and explain your thought process and what you would do in addition to what you submit.
+**You will not be marked down if you submit incomplete work**.

-## test task
+## Options

-This code consists of two modules:

-1. `basic_maths`: an extremely stupid implementation of a some basic maths functions.
+There are 2 options for testing, both options have the same functionality:

+1. `app.py`: A web-based application using Flask as a backend.
-2. `basic_maths_gui`: a basic QT GUI that uses `basic_maths` as the backend.
+2. `basic_maths_gui.py`: a basic QT GUI that uses `basic_maths.py` as the backend.

-You have two tasks:

-1. Write some test cases for `basic_maths.py`.
-These tests should be scripted - pytest would be a good tool but you can do whatever you want!
-2. Write some test cases for `basic_maths_gui.py`.
-These tests could be manually executed, but should be written using an established test framework such as Gherkin language.
+## Task
+You are to write some automated test cases for one of the options above.
+You are not expected to have complete test coverage, but you should comment to explain what is missing.

+An option could be a Feature and Step file in accordance with Cypress.io but many alternatives exist such as using PyTest or other frameworks.
+Please take your pick, just be prepared to explain it.

 Please clone this repository with settings on **private**, include the test cases there, and add `TimMontanaro` and `bwheelz36` as a collaborators so we can review.